-The financial and social costs of caring for aging parents don't just slam caregivers—they impact society as a whole, according to a MetLife study of more than 1,100 adults with at least one living parent.
+The financial and social costs of caring for aging parents don't just affect caregivers—they impact society as a whole, according to a MetLife study of more than 1,100 adults with at least one living parent.

 Because caregivers often cut their hours or quit their jobs to take care of elderly relatives, their wages, pension benefits, Social Security contributions and retirement savings are slashed.
 The study estimates that the total aggregate loss for the nation's 9.7 million caregivers is $3 trillion.